-Love doesn’t always grow with time, and divorces among couples over age fifty have more than doubled in the last thirty years.
-Among these couples, more than 55 percent separated from long-term marriages lasting more than twenty years.
+Love doesn’t always grow with time, and divorces among couples over age 50 have more than doubled in the last thirty years.
+Among these couples, the majority separated after long-term marriages lasting more than twenty years.
 If you’re part of these statistics, it’s important to understand how a “grey divorce” impacts your retirement plans and future.

-To begin working with a grey divorce lawyer in North Carolina today, simply contact Salines-Mondello Law Firm, PC by phone at (910) 777-5734 and schedule your first, fully confidential consultation.
+At Salines-Mondello Law Firm, PC, we can help prepare you for all facets of your divorce, providing compassionate care and extensive knowledge of divorce law and estate planning.
+To begin working with an experienced grey divorce lawyer in North Carolina today, simply contact Salines-Mondello Law Firm, PC by phone at (910) 777-5734 and schedule your fully confidential consultation.